ghaone/sessions-store/README.md

   1. Get a sessions map for the current minute.
   2. Get a sessions map for the previous minute.
   3. Iterate through sessions for the previous minute and calculate if they weren't updated earlier than 60 seconds ago.
-  Iterating through a collection is definetly O(n), but in this case we iteration only through sessions for one minute.
+  Iterating through a collection is O(n), but in this case we iteration only through sessions for one minute.
 If the app runs for 1 day, then in will be 1440 sessions maps in the store map.
 So I think that complexity can still be O(log(n)) here.

 Thanks for an interesting assignemnt.
 If you have any questions, please let me know.